 Finally, we come to deep commitment, which is the result of combining deep experience with deep questioning.
 When an ecological world view is well developed, people act from their whole personality, giving rise to tremendous energy and commitment.
 Such actions are peaceful and democratic and will lead towards ecological sustainability.
 Uncovering the ecological self gives rise to joy, which gives rise to involvement, which in turn leads to wider identification, and hence to greater commitment.
 This lead to ‘extending care to humans and deepening care for non-humans’.

-Stephan Harding heads up the MSc in Holistic Science at Schumacher College and is a regular contributor to the college short courses.
-He is the resident ecologist, giving talks on Gaia Theory and Deep Ecology to most course groups, and helping students wishing to undertake credits projects.
+Stephan Harding is Co-ordinator of the MSc in Holistic Science at Schumacher College and is a regular contributor to the college short courses.
+He is the resident ecologist, giving talks on Gaia Theory and deep ecology to most course groups, and helping students wishing to undertake credits projects.
 He also works with Gaian scientist James Lovelock on Gaian computer modelling.